As Trump pushes for ceasefire talks, Ukraine sees Kursk as a potential bargaining chip

 The incursion was Ukraine’s biggest strategic gain since the liberation of Kherson in November 2022 and it gave the country a major morale boost.

-But this week, as Trump continued his calls for negotiations to end the war, Ukraine’s President Volodymyr Zelensky made it clear Kyiv sees Kursk as a potential bargaining chip.
+But this week, as Trump continued his calls for negotiations to end the war, Zelensky made it clear Kyiv sees Kursk as a potential bargaining chip.

 Speaking on Wednesday, he called the incursion “a very important operation.”